-Design Goals for an Internet Printing Protocol [ipp-req] (informational) Rationale for the Structure and Model and Protocol for the Internet Printing Protocol [ipp-rat] (informational) Internet Printing Protocol/1.0: Model and Semantics [ipp mod] Internet Printing Protocol/1.0: Encoding and Transport [ipp-pro] Herriot, Hastings, June 30, 1998, [Page 1] Jacobs, Martin

-Mapping between LPD and IPP Protocols (this document) (informational)
+Design Goals for an Internet Printing Protocol [RFC2567] Rationale for the Structure and Model and Protocol for the Internet Printing Protocol [RFC2568] Internet Printing Protocol/1.0: Model and Semantics [RFC2566] Internet Printing Protocol/1.0: Encoding and Transport [RFC2565] Internet Printing Protocol/1.0: Implementors Guide [ipp-iig] Mapping between LPD and IPP Protocols (this document)

-The design goals document, "Design Goals for an Internet Printing Protocol", takes a broad look at distributed printing functionality, and it enumerates real-life scenarios that help to clarify the features that need to be included in a printing protocol for the Internet.
+The document, "Design Goals for an Internet Printing Protocol", takes a broad look at distributed printing functionality, and it enumerates real-life scenarios that help to clarify the features that need to be included in a printing protocol for the Internet.
 It identifies requirements for three types of users: end users, operators, and administrators.
-The design goals document calls out a subset of end user requirements that are satisfied in IPP/1.0.
+It calls out a subset of end user requirements that are satisfied in IPP/1.0.
 Operator and administrator requirements are out of scope for version 1.0.

-The rationale document, "Rationale for the Structure and Model and Protocol for the Internet Printing Protocol", describes IPP from a high level view, defines a roadmap for the various documents that form the suite of IPP specifications, and gives background and rationale for the IETF working group's major decisions.
+The document, "Rationale for the Structure and Model and Protocol for the Internet Printing Protocol", describes IPP from a high level view, defines a roadmap for the various documents that form the suite of IPP specifications, and gives background and rationale for the IETF working group's major decisions.

 The document, "Internet Printing Protocol/1.0: Model and Semantics", describes a simplified model with abstract objects, their attributes, and their operations.
-The model introduces a Printer and a Job.
-The Job supports multiple documents per Job.
-The model document also addresses how security, internationalization, and directory issues are addressed.
-The protocol specification, "Internet Printing Protocol/1.0: Encoding and Transport", is a formal mapping of the abstract operations and attributes defined in the model document onto HTTP/1.1.
-The protocol specification defines the encoding rules for a new Internet media type called "application/ipp".
+It introduces a Printer and a Job object.
+The Job object supports multiple documents per Job.
+It also addresses security, internationalization, and directory issues.

+The document, "Internet Printing Protocol/1.0: Encoding and Transport", is a formal mapping of the abstract operations and attributes defined in the model document onto HTTP/1.1.
+It defines the encoding rules for a new Internet media type called 'application/ipp'.